History of Nneka Ogwumike in Timeline

 Nneka Ogwumike

-Nneka Ogwumike is a prominent American professional basketball player currently playing for the Seattle Storm in the WNBA.
-Drafted first overall by the Los Angeles Sparks in 2012, she spent 12 seasons with the team.
-Her accomplishments include being named WNBA MVP in 2016, winning the WNBA Finals in the same year with the Sparks, and being recognized as one of the top 25 players in the league's first 25 years with her inclusion in The W25 in 2021.
-She also signed an endorsement deal with Nike early in her career.
+Nneka Ogwumike is an American professional basketball player currently with the Seattle Storm in the WNBA.
+Drafted first overall by the Los Angeles Sparks in 2012, she played twelve seasons with the team, achieving significant success.
+Ogwumike was named the WNBA MVP in 2016 and led the Sparks to a WNBA Finals victory that same year.
+Recognizing her exceptional career, she was named to The W25 in 2021, which celebrated the top 25 players in the WNBA's first 25 years.

 July 2, 1990: Nneka Ogwumike Born